 The methodological approach developed here is species-general and could be applied more broadly across different species, or under different environmental conditions, to disentangle influence over timing and directional decisions.
 Because our approach by design captures influence aggregated over time, it could be interesting in future work to contrast it with complementary approaches, for instance approaches that identify particular events in the trajectory such as sharp changes in direction or increases in speed during movement, in order to gain a more complete picture of the distribution and variability of influence in social groups.
 The method could also be used in combination with other features, such as vocalizations, to assess how such features impact influence dynamics.
 The results presented here highlight the complexity of the concept of influence, and demonstrate the need to study it from different perspectives across multiple groups to begin to reveal a more complete understanding of collective decision-making in animal societies.

+Overall comments on discussion and conclusion:

+First of all, the concluding paragraph is great!
+I think it sums it up very nicely and also highlights the generalizability of the method.

+The discussion is also much improved.
+I still think the discussion focuses a bit too much on meerkats, which makes the paper seem more species-specific than it really is.
+In some cases, you could broaden it out a bit by simply introducing the various discussion points as general concepts and then bringing them into the context of the meerkat system, rather than immediately going to the meerkats.
+I’m happy to think more with you about how to accomplish this, but I also wanted to get the MS back to you relatively quickly so I’m going to leave it for now.

 ACKNOWLEDGMENTS